-The following table explains the entity permission attributes.
+The following table explains the table permission attributes.

 |Name||The descriptive name of the record.
 This field is required.|

-Note: Available relationships will be empty if the Contact, or the Account has no existing relationships with the selected entity.
-To create entity relationships, see Entity relationships overview.
+Note: Available relationships will be empty if the Contact or the Account has no existing relationships with the selected table.
+To create table relationships, see Table relationships overview.

 |Read||Privilege that controls whether the user can read a record.|